graniecqu/COIT20246-T22026-GrahamRanie/week09.md

 **Simple Explanation of the Vulnerability:** There is a chance that the vulnerability could allow a hacker could obtain sensitive information.
 **Detection/ Mitigation techniques:** Update Chrome to version 148.0.7778.216 or newer on Mac OS, Launch Chrome and navigate to chrome://flags, enable the "WebRTC‑Controlled By Policy" flag, and set it to Disabled to temporarily block WebRTC functionality, and Avoid visiting untrusted or suspicious websites; consider using an ad–blocker or a content‑filtering extension to reduce exposure to malicious HTML

+**Vulnerability 3 ID:** CVE-2021-33045
+**CVE Description:** The identity authentication bypass vulnerability found in some Dahua products during the login process.
+Attackers can bypass device identity authentication by constructing malicious data packets.
+**Date:** 15 September 2021
+**CVSS Version 3 Score:** 9.8 Critical
+**Impact on CIA:** C = High, I = High, Availability = High
+**CWE ID and Name:** CWE-287, Improper Authentication
+**Company:** Dahua
+**Description of product effected (name and what it is for):** Dahua provides CCTV products.
+**Simple Explanation of the Vulnerability:** There is a vulnerability in the devices that allow a hacker to bypass the authentication.
+**Detection/ Mitigation techniques:** There is currently no remediation available yet.

 ## Task 5.
 Vulnerability Disclosures